alisarf/Travel-Site/README.md

 The purpose of this repository was to learn how to work with Material UI and Tailwind CSS and to build on React knowledge.
 The only significant challenge I have faced with this project is passing array props between pages when using React Router.
 I tried using local storage to pass the informatin between pages, however, this doesn't seem to solve the problem.
 I believe creating a database with user accounts would be the way to go but I don't anticipate spending the time to set this up for the "favorite" icon system.
 Another small issue occured when passing img urls from JSON file to Material UI components.
 I found that storing images within the public folder resolved this issue.

+Other Things to Note:
+Implemented BEM for folder/file set up and some nomenclature.
+Picked PascalCase over camelCase to avoid confusion with tailwind classes.

 ### Screenshot

 Destination Page Sample: